bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

 What's up my people!
-I'm Lisa and I'm a Software Engeeir, A+ Frontend Developer, and getting a certifcation in Machine Leanring!
+I'm Lisa and I'm a Software Engeeir, Fablous Frontend Developer (so I've been told), and getting a certifcation in Machine Leanring!
 Since the dawn of time technology has been aroudn to help humans do tasks eaiser.
 Work smarter not harder!
 So I'm interested in how I can get machines to do more for me.

 About:
 - 🎨  7 years of professional Frontend experience